spaceship-prompt/spaceship-prompt/README.md

 ## Requirements

-For correct work you will first need:
+To work correctly, you will first need:

 * [`zsh`](http://www.zsh.org/) (v5.2 or recent) must be installed.
 * [Powerline Font](https://github.com/powerline/fonts) must be installed and used in your terminal.